Information for students

 - Style Guide for the Sydney Law Review

-Student editors for the Sydney Law Review gain valuable experience in research, writing, and publishing skills and techniques.
+The student editorial committee of the Sydney Law Review comprises students admitted to the course.
+Students will gain valuable experience in legal research, writing, and publishing.

-Members of the Committee must be prepared to serve for six months.
-Prospective students should be aware that student editors may be required to perform editorial work for the Review outside of the formal teaching and assessment period.
+Student editors must be prepared to serve for six months and may be required to perform editorial work for the Review outside of the formal teaching and assessment period.
 This is because of the production requirements of the Review.

 - the requirements for editing articles (application of house style and citation checking); and

-- the requirements for researching and writing a law reform essay and a case note.
+- the requirements for researching and writing the essay and critical review.

-For both the law reform essay and the case note, students are required to find a member of the academic staff to act as supervisor for their work.
+Students are required to find a member of the academic staff to act as supervisor for their essay.
 The role of the supervisor is to provide initial assistance to the student by making suggestions as to useful starting places for reading and research.
-It is the responsibility of the supervisor to act as an examiner for supervised work.

-Students are responsible for ensuring that they arrange their supervision in adequate time having regard to the due dates for assessment.
+Students are responsible for ensuring that they arrange their supervision in adequate time having regard to the due date for the assessment.

-Students in LAWS3165/5165 - Sydney Law Review are encouraged to view the written assessment as an opportunity to prepare a piece of scholarly work that is of publishable quality.
+Students in LAWS3465/5165 - Sydney Law Review are encouraged to view the written assessment as an opportunity to prepare a piece of scholarly work that is of publishable quality.

-The Editors of the Sydney Law Review select up to two student assessments per semester for publication in the Review.
+The Academic Convenor and/or Editors of the Sydney Law Review select up to two student assessments per semester for publication in the Review.
 Examples of previously published student papers are available for view under ‘Previous Issues’.

-There are two prizes awarded for student contributions to the Sydney Law Review:
+Two prizes may be awarded for student contributions to the Sydney Law Review: